bperin/Language/README.md

 # Language
- Detetct if a given audio file is spanish speaking, transcribe
+ Detetct if a given audio file is spanish speaking, transcribe the file, Azure throttles requests to 3 per minute

 # Steps
 1. Install packages
     ```